-Now that you’ve bought the right camera (and maybe even a couple of lenses), you may think the SD card that actually stores the pictures is an afterthought — that, as long as you get something big enough to take a bunch of photos, you’ll be fine.
+Now that you’ve bought the right camera (and maybe even a couple of lenses), you may think the SD card that actually stores the pictures is just an afterthought — that, as long as you get something big enough to take a bunch of photos, you’ll be fine.
 But there’s actually a lot to consider.
-A low-quality SD card can slow down a great camera, causing you to miss a few of those fast-action shots on safari or at your kid’s baseball game.
+A low-quality SD card can slow down a great camera, causing you to miss fast-action shots on safari or at your kid’s baseball game.
 On the other hand, there’s no reason to waste money on a card that’s faster than what your camera can handle.

 Buying an SD card with a ton of storage and a slow write speed is like buying a pickup truck with a tiny engine.
 You may be able to fit all sorts of things in the back, but it’s no good to you if it can’t drive up a hill.
-All of the photographers and other experts we consulted say write speed is much more important than the actual amount of storage space.
+That’s why the experts we consulted say write speed is much more important than the actual amount of storage space.
 For casual shooters, a minimum write speed of 30 MB/s is fine.
 However, according to George Muncey, a photographer and the creator of the popular YouTube photography channel, Negative Feedback, “if you shoot either burst images” — like you would with sports — “or high-quality 4K video, having a fast write speed is really important.”
 For that type of photography you will need a speed of 90 MB/s or higher.

 Best overall SD card